 If you live in a cosmopolitan city, chances are you’ve had Thai food at least once in your life.
 And if you don’t have a shellfish allergy, chances are Thai food might be up there as one of your favourite types of cuisines!
 If you have never had Thai food in your life, then you are in for a real treat when you visit Thailand.

 Unsurprisingly, Thailand is one of the best places in the world when it comes to food.
-With hundreds of meals available across the country, there’s so much to eat, and the different flavors and spices are limitless.
-While Thai cuisine is known for being spicy, Thai food is a blend of different flavors, ranging from sweet and salty to bitter and spicy.
-Fresh herbs and spices are found in every dish, with influences from neighboring countries like China, Laos, Myanmar, and Malaysia.
+With hundreds of meals available across the country, there’s so much to eat, the different flavours and spices are limitless.
+While Thai cuisine is known for being spicy, Thai food is a blend of different flavours, ranging from sweet and salty to bitter and spicy.
+Fresh herbs and spices are found in every dish, with influences from neighbouring countries like China, Laos, Myanmar, and Malaysia.

 1. Khao Soi | ฿50 Baht

 Khao soi is hands down my favourite Thai dish to eat and is a must try if you are in Chiang Mai!
 Unsurprisingly, this spicy coconut curry noodle soup is a famous dish from Chiang Mai, Thailand’s famous city in the north.
 Not only is this noodle soup rich in flavour, but the history behind this dish is fascinating as well.
 Khao soi is believed to have arrived in Chiang Mai from Chinese Muslim traders who passed through the Golden Triangle.
 Over time, this dish picked up some Burmese influences and so depending on who you talk to, some Thais are under the impression that this recipe comes from Burma.

 This dish is often served with lime, chilli paste, and pickled cabbage and often comes with flat wheat noodles and deep-fried crispy noodles.
 If you are in Chiang Mai, the best place to try this noodle soup is at Khao Soi Islam.